GoogleCloudPlatform/cloud-opensource-python/badge_server/README.rst

 For maintainers
 ---------------

-Commands for build the docker image and deploy to GKE:
+Steps for building the docker image and deploying to GKE:

+- Update the dependency version in `requirements.txt` if there are any.

 - Build the docker image with updated tag.